arista-eosplus/ztpserver/docs/startup.rst

         </Location>
     </VirtualHost>

+A sample ztpserver-wsgi.conf is provided in /etc/ztpserver/ which may be copied or symlinked in to the httpd conf.d/ dir.

 WSGIScriptAlias should point to the ztpserver.wsgi file which is installed by default under /etc/ztpserver.
 The ``<Directory /ztpserver>`` tag assigns the path prefix for the ZTPServer url.
 The ZTPServer configuration must be updated to include the URL path prefix (``/ztpserver`` in this example).